TimKotowski/pg-kafka-outbox/README.md

 that will scrape messages and send them out to to consumers to handle the messages progamaticely too kafka.

 Idea is to give user control on the process of handling messages to kafka, leaving only the reliability and atomoicity to the outbox pattern.
-Message acknowledge is important, otherwise the message will remain in the outbox and be re-scraped.
+Message acknowledgement is important, otherwise the message will remain in the outbox and be re-scraped.